TJ-0001/Task-1-Exploring-and-Visualizing-a-Simple-Dataset/README.md

 ##  Key Findings

 * The dataset loads correctly with no missing values (as shown in `df.info()`).
-* Scatter plot shows clear separation of species based on sepal measurements.
+* Scatter plot shows clear separation of species based on sepal and petal measurements.
 * Histograms reveal the spread and distribution of each feature.
 * Boxplots show slight variations and potential outliers in sepal width.